Michael Morales (fighter)

 Michael Jonathan Morales Hurtado (born June 24, 1999) is an Ecuadorian professional mixed martial artist.
 He currently competes in the Welterweight division of the Ultimate Fighting Championship (UFC).
-As of November 18, 2025, he is #3 in the UFC welterweight rankings.
+As of February 3, 2026, he is #3 in the Meta UFC welterweight rankings.

 Background

 Michael Morales was born in 1999 in Pasaje, El Oro, Ecuador.
-He is the son of judokas, a discipline he has been practicing since he was five years old, with his mother was his first coach.
+He is the son of judokas, a discipline he has been practicing since he was five years old, with his mother as his first coach.
 His mother, international judo referee Katty Hurtado, is a third dan judo black belt who retired from competition when she was 42.
 At the age of 10, he switched from judo to wrestling, where he won several youth tournaments.
 At the age of 14, his father took him to Víctor Vallejo's academy in Machala, where he began to practice mixed martial arts.
 After doing MMA as an amateur, he made his professional MMA debut at age 16.

 Mixed martial arts career

 Early career

-While fully focusing on MMA, he juggled a job at a naval boat factory.
+While starting a career in MMA, he juggled a job at a naval boat factory.

 In 2021, he began his journey through Mexico, arriving in Tijuana to train at Entram Gym.
 On March 29, 2021, he signed a contract with Ultimate Warrior Challenge Mexico (UWC).